algorandfoundation/algokit-avm-vscode-debugger/readme.md

 - [`algokit-utils-py`](https://github.com/algorandfoundation/algokit-utils-py/blob/feat/debugger-support/docs/source/capabilities/debugging.md#debugging-utilities)
 - [`algokit-utils-ts`](https://github.com/algorandfoundation/algokit-utils-ts/blob/feat/debugger-support/docs/capabilities/debugging.md#debugging-utilities).

-Depending on the language you are using, you can use the following utilities to generate `source maps` for your TEAL as well as debug `traces` obtained from algod's `simulate` endpoint (which is also an entrypoint for this debugger extension).
-Additionally, you can use the utilities as a reference to implement your own utilities in other languages or if you aim obtaining the source maps and traces without `algokit-utils`.
+Depending on the language you are using, you can use the above utilities to generate `source maps` for your TEAL as well as debug `traces` obtained from algod's `simulate` endpoint (which is also an entrypoint for this debugger extension).
+Alternatively, you can use the utilities as a reference for obtaining source maps and traces without `algokit-utils`.

 ## Features